Anuj-Gaida/Airflow-BoilerPlate/README.md

 export AIRFLOW_HOME=~/airflow
 ```
 Replace ~/airflow with the desired location for your Airflow home directory.
 This directory will be used to store logs, configuration files, and the Airflow SQLite database.
+`=~/airflow` assigns the directory ~/airflow (which translates to /home/your_username/airflow on most systems) as the root directory for Airflow.

 ## Step 2: Install Apache Airflow